 What should you ask your doctor about gastrointestinal stromal tumors?

 As you cope with cancer and cancer treatment, we encourage you to talk openly with your doctor, nurse, and cancer care team.
 You should feel free to ask any question that’s on your mind, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
-You can find more information about communicating with your health care team in our document Talking With Your Doctor.
+You can find more information about communicating with your health care team in Talking With Your Doctor.

 - Where is my tumor located?
 How big is it?